-Risks related to people: Lack of commitment or dissatisfactory collaboration in the development of software by the person in charge appointed by the business area; lack of required knowledge regarding for software development on the part of the person appointed by the business area; excessive dependency on the views of the person appointed by the business area; lack of expertise in agile software development by the outsourced company's team; difficult communication between the contractor's development team and the person appointed by the business area.
+Risks related to people: Lack of commitment or dissatisfactory collaboration in the development of software by the person in charge appointed by the business area; lack of required knowledge for software development by the business area appointee; excessive dependency on the views of the business area appointee; lack of expertise in agile software development by the outsourced company's team; difficult communication between the contractor's development team and the person appointed by the business area.

-Risks related to products: Constant change in the list of product functionalities; start of a new cycle without first validating the products built in a previous stage; lack of adequate planning of the software to be built; payment for the same software functionalities more than once, due to functionalities impossible to be implemented in a single cycle, or due to change in functionalities during software development; unavailability of the software in a production environment for use and assessment of actual users; payment form not based on results.
+Risks related to products: Constant changing in the list of product functionalities; starting of a new cycle without first validating the products built in a previous stage; lack of adequate planning of the software to be built; payment for the same software functionalities more than once, due to functionalities impossible to be implemented in a single cycle, or due to change in functionalities during software development; unavailability of the software in production environment for use and assessment of actual users; payment form not based on results.

-Hence, the analysis conducted during this audit showed the feasibility of the adoption of agile methodologies in contracts aimed at software development by APF institutions, as well as many other methodologies that have been widely used over the years.
+Hence, the analysis conducted during this audit showed the feasibility of adopting agilemethodologies in contracts aimed at software development by APF institutions, as well as many other methodologies that have been widely used over the years.